 More than 79% of shoppers research and purchase online with 30% researching products on Amazon before they purchase.
 That’s more than double any other online site.
-Amazon also has the largest customer membership program with 13.4 million Prime members in the U.K and 176 million in the US, data courtesy of Statista.
-It would therefore be reasonable to assume that Amazon is therefore your biggest equestrian competitor online.
+Amazon also has the largest customer membership program with 13.4 million Prime members in the UK and 162.7 million in the US, data courtesy of Statista.
+It would therefore be reasonable to assume that Amazon is your biggest equestrian competitor online.

 Equestrian saddlery ecommerce customer acquisition

-A sustainable customer acquisition strategy is one that works in the long run.
+A sustainable customer acquisition strategy works in the long run.
 This means that the investments you make (whether money, time, or human) can be upheld for the foreseeable future.

 For example, if you plan to acquire new customers through a blog, you should have the tools and resources in place to ensure content production lives past one or two posts – effectively bringing in organic traffic for months or years to come.
 This is why inbound marketing is effective — it creates sustainable traffic and, therefore, a sustainable source of new customers.
 Consider this in comparison to ads, which can be an effective way to acquire customers … as long as the ads are live.